MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 **Compatibility Options**

 RESTART
-Beginning with [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)], has no effect.
-This option is accepted by the version for compatibility with previous versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+Has no effect.
+This option is accepted by the version for compatibility with previous versions of SQL Server.

 **Monitoring Options**